 Balance Transfer Fees 101

 What is a balance transfer fee?
-When you transfer a balance from one credit card to another that offers a lower rate, a standard charge of 3% applies.
-While this can range from $5 to a few hundred dollars, paying a 3% balance transfer fee is much better than paying 10 or 20 percent interest.
+When you transfer a balance from one credit card to another that offers a lower rate, a standard charge of 3% to 5% applies.
+While this can range from $5 to a few hundred dollars, paying a 3% or even a 5% balance transfer fee is much better than paying 10 or 20 percent interest.

 In late 2008, the standard balance transfer fee was 3% with a maximum fee of $75.
 Thus, anyone transferring less than $2500 would pay 3% and anyone transferring more than $2500 would pay $75, regardless of the transaction size.